ARMmbed/mbed-client-example-6lowpan/README.md

 ## Build instructions

 1. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
+On Linux, enter `pip install --pre pyusb` and then `pip install yotta`.

 2. Install the necessary toolchains.
-See [Required software](#required-software), to learn how to install the toolchains.
+See [Required software](#required-software).

-3. On Linux, enter `pip install --pre pyusb` and then `pip install yotta`.

-4. Set the `IPv6` address of mDS in `source/lwm2mclient.cpp` if you have not done it yet.
+4. Set the `IPv6` address for mDS in `source/lwm2mclient.cpp` if you have not done it yet.
 The instructions are in the [Client side](#client-side) section of this document.

 5. In the command line, move to the root of this example application.